 Pull And Push

-Previously, we could simply run git pull to update our local copy of the repo and git push to push our changes to our repo on GitHub.
+to push our changes to our repo on GitHub.
 But, did you ever wonder where Git pulls from or where Git pushes to?
-Did you ever wondwer who told Git where to pull from and where to push to?
+Did you ever wonder who told Git where to pull from and where to push?

 Understanding Remote

 A remote repository is a Git repository that is hosted on a remote server.
 In our case, this is the repo we create and clone from GitHub.
-In order to pull or push changes to our repo, first need to save the remote repository’s URL.
+In order to pull or push changes to our repo, we first need to save the remote repository’s URL.
 This is the command we use to add a remote repository:

 git remote add <remote-name> <remote-url>